Richard Saunders (skeptic): Great Australian Psychic Prediction Project

 In 2020 Saunders assembled an international team of skeptics to help him complete a project he had been working on since at least 2018, dubbed the "Great Australian Psychic Prediction Project".
 As of 2021, the project found psychic predictions to have an 11% success rate, out of 3224 predictions, with approximately 650 yet to be evaluated.
 In addition to Saunders, the team includes Adrienne Hill, Michelle Bijkersma, Rob Palmer, Leonard Tramiel, Paula Lauterbach, Louis Hillman, Wendy Hughes, Angie Mattke, Kelly Burke and Susan Gerbic.

-The project aims to systematically gather and assess psychic predictions that have been published in Australia since the year 2000.
-These predictions cover a wide range of topics, predominantly related to Australia, including politics, scandals, celebrities, natural disasters, real estate trends, sports, and weather patterns.
-The project's creator, Richard Saunders, expressed the intention of using this collection to examine the accuracy of these predictions.
+The project's goal is to collect and determine the accuracy of every psychic prediction published in Australia since 2000.
+Predictions primarily concern Australia, and the topics include politics, scandals, celebrities, natural disasters, real estate trends, sports, and weather patterns.
+A minority of predictions concern events outside of Australia.
+Saunders said that the project "has the opportunity to show us that there are indeed some people who can peer into the future".
+However, reporting on the interim results for one category, horse racing, Saunders reported that "the overall results are not great for those who claim to see into the future and from what we have gathered so far, I wouldn’t be placing any bets based on their mystical advice."